-TRACTION-LOK AXLE (IF EQUIPPED)
+LIMITED-SLIP AXLE (IF EQUIPPED)

 This axle provides added traction on slippery surfaces, particularly when one wheel is on a poor traction surface.
-Under normal conditions, the Traction-Lok axle functions like a standard rear axle.
+Under normal conditions, the limited slip axle functions like a standard rear axle.

-Extended use of other than the manufacturer's specified size tires on a Traction-Lok rear axle could result in a permanent reduction in effectiveness.
+Extended use of other than the manufacturer's specified size tires on a limited slip rear axle could result in a permanent reduction in effectiveness.
 This loss of effectiveness does not affect normal driving and should not be noticeable to the driver.